kjosib/sophie/docs/tech/queue.rst

     | Choose any worker at random from the pool.
     | Try to dequeue a task from that worker's queue.
     | If that queue was empty, try the next in round-robin style.
-    | Keep this up until either success or having checked all possible queues.
+    | Keep this up until either success or having chewed through all possible queues.
     | If you've done checked every queue, sleep for a time-slice and go back to the beginning.

 In the worst case, this could leave one thread continually sleeping one time-slice at a time